Valis64/YBS_Scraper_v2/readme.md

 Data Extraction — Grabs the orders table from the authenticated page.

-Multiple Outputs — Saves results to .csv and .xlsx.
+Multiple Outputs — Saves results to .csv, .xlsx, and a user-selected SQLite database.

 Dual Interface —